-- 1.1 Evaluate projects for sustainable opportunities during Administrative Review Committee (ARC) meetings.
+- 1.1 Establish a policy to evaluate all city projects for sustainable opportunities during Administrative Review Committee (ARC) meetings.
 For projects with city financial support or regulatory approval, develop an amenity point evaluation system. - 1.2 Create a guide of financial and planning resources for constructing efficient and sustainable buildings.
-Share this with builders/developers at ARC meetings. - 1.3 Encourage builders/developers to seek Energy Star, MN GreenStar, Xcel's Energy Efficient Buildings programs, SB 2030 Energy Standard, or other certifications. - 1.4 Review the effectiveness of the City's affordable housing permit fee reduction program.
+Share this with builders/developers at ARC meetings. - 1.3 Encourage builders/developers to seek EnergyStar, MN GreenStar, Xcel's Energy Efficient Buildings programs, SB 2030 Energy Standard, or other certifications. - 1.4 Review the effectiveness of the City's affordable housing permit fee reduction program.
 Investigate how to improve the program and revise as needed.